- The first thing you should do when dealing with the Registry Editor issues is to run the SFC scan.

-What to do if you’re unable to open Regedit in Windows 10
+What can I do to open Regedit in Windows 10?

 In case you’re not sure how to do that, follow these instructions: